UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 UTEP Stats and Trends

-- In UTEP's nine games this season, it has six wins against the spread.
+- In UTEP's nine games this year, it has six wins against the spread.

-- The Miners are 3-0 ATS when favored by 1.5 points or more this season.
+- The Miners have been favored by 1.5 points or more three times this season and are 3-0 ATS in those contests.

-- UTEP has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).
+- UTEP's games this year have hit the over on four of eight set point totals (50%).

-- The Miners rack up 391.7 yards per game, only 2.2 fewer than the 393.9 the Mean Green give up per contest.

-- When UTEP piles up more than 393.9 yards, the team is 2-0 against the spread and 2-1 overall.
+- UTEP is 2-0 against the spread and 2-1 overall when the team totals over 393.9 yards.

-- The Miners have turned the ball over four more times (17 total) than the Mean Green have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.